 The amount awarded in a court order following an action for recovery of a debt is referred to as a “judgment debt”.

-As an example, if your judgment debt is $1,000, the annual interest that would accrue on this amount, at 9.50 per cent, is $95.
+As an example, if your judgment debt is $1,000, the interest that would accrue on this amount in one year, at 10 per cent, is $100.
 Any offer to pay by instalments made would need to be sufficient to cover this amount.

 See “Enforcement of court orders”, for information about court action a creditor may take to recover the judgment debt.